airbrake/airbrake-ios/README.md

 To see how this might help you, check out [this screencast](http://guicocoa.com/hoptoad#screencast).
 If you have questions or need support, please visit [Airbrake support](http://help.airbrakeapp.com/discussions/ios-notifier)

+The notifier requires iOS 4.0 or higher for iOS projects and Mac OS 10.7 or higher for Mac OS projects.

 # Signals

 The notifier handles all unhandled exceptions, and a select list of Unix signals: